 Aged Care Recruitment

-Contrary to the belief that experience & qualifications are the most important factors for recruitment, the survey found that personal qualities matter most when hiring aged care workers.
+Contrary to the belief that experience and qualifications are the most important factors for recruitment, the survey found that personal qualities matter most when hiring aged care workers.

 Aged Care Worker Salary

 Salaries for those working in the aged care industry will vary depending on a wide range of factors.
 This includes your education, seniority in your field, location, and your specific job position and responsibilities.
 However, the average hourly pay for an aged care worker in Australia is currently estimated to be $22.37 an hour.
 This amounts to an annual income of approximately $40,729 to $58,403.
 As stated above, your specific position and the skills required to perform your job will impact your wage, whether you specialise in in-home care, palliative care, or disability support.